EgorichKiev/DIY_Electronics/README.md

 # DIY_Electronics
-proved schematic solutions for project
+Proven circuit solutions for projects on Arduino